Why is WordPress unable to connect to my database during install?

 Update your wp-config.php file

-This article assumes that you have already created a Database for WordPress in the Control Panel in your hosting account, downloaded the WordPress installation and uploaded it to your hosting account.
+This article assumes that you have already created a Database for WordPress in the Hosting Control Panel, downloaded the WordPress installation and uploaded it to your hosting account.
 If any of these is not the case, see Manually Install WordPress into your Hosting Account.

 Find the Host Name for Your MySQL Database